Everything you need to know about Multi Tyre Rollers

 Multi tyre rollers are one of the hottest properties in Conplant’s hire fleet because they’re so versatile.
 They’re always tricky to hire – because someone else has gotten there first!

 Multi tyre rollers excel in a large range of project applications and on a large range of materials.
-They can be used for:

 • Maximising the production of asphalt finishing and sealing